aimms/documentation/webui/download-widget.rst

 Creating a Download Widget
 -------------------------------

 After adding a (blank) Download widget to your WebUI page, you need to link it with an AIMMS procedure using the options editor of the Download widget.
+It is good to keep in mind that this procedure will be executed *right before doing the actual download*.
+So, you can use it so prepare a file to be downloaded.
 This procedure needs to have the following arguments in the exact way as below.

 .. code::